 Most of the concepts and techniques in Chapters 3 and 4 have a vast body of deep philosophical and mathematical theory, and a great deal of successful use in a variety of applications outside of real-time systems.
 The point of these chapters is to briefly introduce readers to using those concepts and techniques in dynamic real-time systems.
 Innate complexity, divergent viewpoints by probability theory and uncertainty researchers, and unsolved problems make these chapters somewhat difficult.

 Chapter 3 is focused primarily on the very complex topic of predictability.
-There, the core of making dynamic predictions and decisions under uncertainties has been selected to be mathematical subjective probability theories, using application-specific rules for fusing imprecise and contradictory multi-source beliefs about the system and its environment.
+There, the core of making dynamic predictions and decisions under uncertainties includes mathematical subjective probability theories, using application-specific rules for fusing imprecise and contradictory multi-source beliefs about the system and its environment.
 It provides an overview of some important probability interpretations for that purpose, and some predictability theories and metrics—especially for acceptably satisfactory predictions of acceptably satisfactory action completion times (i.e., scheduling).
 The mathematical theories of evidence discussed begin with Bayesian, and successively generalize to Dempster-Shafer theory, the Transferable Belief Model, and Dezert–Smarandache theory.

 As a side effect, Chapter 3 provides the correct definitions of the essential terms predictable and deterministic that are ubiquitously misunderstood in the real-time computing practitioner and even research communities.